mitay-walle/com.mitay-walle.physics2d-debugger/README.md

 - hide by Draw-flag
 - hide by Collider.gameObject.activeInHierarcy
 - Collider.enabled = false make Gizmo.Color half-visible
+- Settings saved in Project/UserSettings
+- MonoBehaviour can override color By its name
 # Changed
 - converted to UPM-package
 - MonoBehaviour converted to EditorWindow